trcm/rigby-and-mckenzie/readme.md

 delete them once we have confirmation that they had been sent or that they had been passed off to the system that would send them.

+Assumptions about the service and its requests are listed below.

 # Building

 The docker images can be build using `build-docker` make target.